jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 <div class="alert alert-info">

- <b>Remember</b>: Whenever possible, specify the date format to interpret the dates to datetime values!
+ <b>Remember</b>: Whenever possible, specify the date format to interpret the dates to `datetime` values!

 </div>

 +++

-### Write the data set cleaning as a function
+### Write the dataset cleaning as a function

-In order to make it easier to reuse the code for the preprocessing we have implemented, let's convert the code to a Python function:
+In order to make it easier to reuse the code for the pre-processing we have implemented, let's convert the code to a Python function:

 +++